 After the procedure you will have a breast size and shape that is more pleasing to you.

 What are the risks of a breast augmentation?

-A breast augmentation has both aesthetic and health risks, and it is the woman’s personal decision whether the benefits outweigh those risks.
+This procedure comes with both aesthetic and health risks, and it is the woman’s personal decision whether the benefits outweigh those risks.
 Common risks include breast asymmetry, firmness, changes in nipple or breast sensation and capsular contracture.
 There are also more uncommon, complicated risks such as bleeding, deep vein thrombosis, and infection, which may require the removal of the implant.
 For a full list of risks, go to plasticsurgery.org.